 The Allied Arts Council holds a number of art classes for children and adults throughout the year.
-We provide professional instruction of many mediums to those who are either beginners holding a paintbrush for the first time or an advanced learner who would like an environment to share creative development.
+We provide professional instruction to those who are either beginners holding a paintbrush for the first time or an advanced learner who would like an environment to share creative development.

 **PLEASE NOTE WHEN THE GALLERY IS CLOSED USE THE DOORBELL SITUATED ON THE FAR RIGHT SIDE OF THE DOORS**

 Read on to learn about our KNOWLEDGEABLE Instructors

 select the links to see either our Adult Classes or Children's Classes.

 Remember when choosing your reference material for art projects to understand copyright, click for more information.

 Since graduating from the Alberta College of Art in Calgary Tina has been teaching art fundamentals to both children and adults for over 20 years.
 She is an instructor for the paint company Grumbacher, and she also teaches for the Allied Arts Council in Spruce Grove.
 After experimenting with many different kinds of mediums she has grown to love acrylic.
 She loves manipulating this medium to produce many different textures.
 She continues to pursue her personal practice while fostering the creative growth others.

 Cindy has been teaching art classes and workshops for children, teens and adults since 1993.
 Cindy is very active in the arts community and is a longstanding member of the Allied Arts Council of Spruce Grove and juried member of the Alberta Society of Artists.
 She currently teaches classes and workshops at Metro Continuing Education in Edmonton, the AAC in Spruce Grove, and various communities in Alberta.
 She is represented by The Art Gallery of Alberta, Candler Art Gallery, Leighton Art Centre, and The Spruce Grove Art Gallery.